MunaXD/project-care/README.md

 ### This is a social problem, and YOU can fix it

-With the Project C.A.R.E App, you can navigated through a set of instructions that you can check off and take steps to have the child reported and further take actions against the child's handler.
+With the Project C.A.R.E App, you can navigate through a set of instructions that you can check off and take steps to have the child reported and further take actions against the child's handler.

 ## What it does